rails/sprockets-rails/README.md

 **`config.assets.unknown_asset_fallback`**

-When set to a truthy value, the a result will be returned even if the requested asset is not found in the asset pipeline.
-When set to `false` it will raise an error.
+When set to a truthy value, a result will be returned even if the requested asset is not found in the asset pipeline.
+When set to a falsey value it will raise an error when no asset is found in the pipeline.
+Defaults to `true`.

 **`config.assets.precompile`**